erich666/McUsd/README.md

 Download this repository and then load the McUsd.usda file in the models directory into your favorite USD file viewer.

 The "Mc" is for Minecraft, not McDonalds.
 Though that's fine if you think the latter.
 I'd be happy if this file was served billions of times to help others.
+Well, maybe tens, at least.

 ![McUsd: JG-RTX textures, rendered in Omniverse](/images/ov_interactive.png "McUsd: JG-RTX textures, rendered in Omniverse")

+Clockwise from "noon": diamond block, iron block, gold block, fern, prismarine, sunflower, purple stained glass, rails, chiseled quartz block atop quartz pillar, piston, and in the middle is lava.

 ## Goals